For me, this month is, of course, all about Halloween, so get ready to be inspired by these spooky October Bullet Journal theme inspirations.

 I do have to say that I’m not really a huge fan of a calendar like this – turning your journal seems like a bit of a chore.
 But it does look very interesting.

-Such a cool setup and I’m incredibly impressed how detailed and true to original these drawings are.
+Such a cool setup, and I’m incredibly impressed with how detailed and true to original these drawings are.

 It’s also a pretty fun way to decorate the letters.

 I love using black paper, but I don’t think the blackout journal was much of my thing.
 With the doodling style I have, it’s not so easy to do it on black paper.

 But still, it was a very fun experience to plan on black pages, especially for a Halloween theme.